jcavanagh/deckbox-rest-api/README.md

 A simple REST API for deckbox.org.
 Authenticates and scrapes deck data, then makes the data available via REST.

-Includes a companion mobile application that makes use of the scraping backed.
+Includes a companion mobile application that makes use of the scraping backend.

 ## Setup / Prerequisites ##